shawnrhoads/gu-psyc-347/README.md

 - If you have an idea for a tutorial or a new module to include (especially related to the <a target="_blank" rel="noopener noreferrer" href="https://shawnrhoads.github.io/gu-psyc-347/module-00-03_Reading-List.html">growing list of readings</a>, please either <a target="_blank" rel="noopener noreferrer" href="https://github.com/shawnrhoads/gu-psyc-347/issues/new?labels=enhancement&template=enhancement-template.yml">open a new issue</a> and/or submit a pull request directly to the repository on GitHub.

 Please visit <a target="_blank" rel="noopener noreferrer" href="https://shawnrhoads.github.io/gu-psyc-347/module-00-06_Contributing.html">this page</a> for additional information on helping improve and/or expand the content in this Jupyter Book!

+## Seeking Help 🤝

+Content-related questions from students, teachers, and contributors related to the course can be submitted <a rel="license" target="_blank" rel="noopener noreferrer" href="https://github.com/shawnrhoads/gu-psyc-347/issues/new?labels=question&template=question-template.yml">here</a>.
+The maintainers will try their best to answer any questions in a timely manner, but please be mindful of their time.
+We request that individuals make a good faith effort searching for their answer in the relevant readings or resources listed at the beginning of each tutorial before submitting questions.

 <hr>